-5 ways to save material in next generation products
+Five ways to save material in next generation products

 1. Add ribbs / reinforcements to the structure

-By adding reinforcement to a structure you can maintain it's physical performance while reducing material needed, in for example a vehicle bumper or roof beam.
+By adding reinforcement to a structure you can maintain its physical performance while reducing material needed, in for example a vehicle bumper or roof beam.

 2. Increase the surface variation